Translate English video to Hindi | Fast, accurate AI | HeyGen

 Do subtitles stay aligned with the original English timing?

 Yes, subtitles automatically follow the pacing of your English audio.
-You can also adjust timing manually to ensure smoother readability and more accurate synchronisation, especially for fast speakers or videos containing technical explanations.
+You can also adjust timing manually to ensure smoother readability and more accurate synchronization, especially for fast speakers or videos containing technical explanations.

 Which video formats can I upload for English-to-Hindi translation?